e-clearing-net/OCHP/OCHP.md

  rfid        |  All kinds of RFID-Cards.
 Field tokenInstance holds the hexadecimal representation of the card's UID, Byte order: big endian, no zero-filling. remote      |  All means of remote authentication through the backend.
 Field tokenInstance holds a reference to the remote authorization or session.
 In case of a OCHPdirect authorization the _directId_.
  15118       |  All authentication means defined by ISO/IEC 15118 except RFID-cards.
+ other       |  Tokens other than rfid, remote or ISO 15118 type.

  **NOTE:** The _remote_ token type is only beeing used in the CDR of a remotely started charging process.
 Tokens with type _remote_ shall not